 The procedure starts with photography and design.
 The pre-operative photographs are taken, hairline design is made by the surgeon, the area of donor harvesting and the recipient area are marked and the surgical plan is made.
 After that, shaving follows.
 After the shaving is done, the first part of the surgery can begin which is generally the graft harvesting or graft excisions.
-In case we're talking about FUE which is the most preferred hair transplant method nowadays, this involves doing local anesthetics on the donor area.
+In case we're talking about FUE which is the most preferred hair transplant method in Turkey and in the world nowadays, this involves doing local anesthetics on the donor area.

 Local Anesthetics & Graft Excision

 Some clinics prefer to do local anesthetics as a whole whereas others prefer to divide it into zones just to postpone injecting a huge amount of anesthetics at once and also prolong anesthetic time.
 We generally prefer to divide it into two or three portions, so we anaesthetize one area, once the graft excision is finished we move onto the second zone and apply anesthetics there and then so forth.
 It begins with local anesthetics and then graft excision is done which takes a couple of hours if it's done carefully.

 In general we will give a lunch break at this point for the staff and the patient.